-Teaching and learning in the Department of Biology is based in a £22m state-of-the-art facility, which is equipped with laboratories, a flexible workshop and creative learning lounge, computer rooms, specialist tissue culture and fluorescence microscopy suites.
+Teaching and learning in the Department of Biology is based in a £23m state-of-the-art facility, which is equipped with laboratories, a flexible workshop and creative learning lounge, computer rooms, specialist tissue culture and fluorescence microscopy suites.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You will be assessed via a mixture of closed exams and continuous assessment, which will help you judge how well you are progressing.
+You will be assessed via a mixture of closed exams and continuous assessment.
 Although you must perform to a satisfactory level, Stage 1 (which is your first year) does not count towards the final degree, which is determined by work in Stage 2 (40%) and Stage 3 (60%).
-This provides you with the opportunity to find the most appropriate way for you to study at University.
 If you undertake a year abroad or in industry this is marked by pass/fail.

-Throughout your course we will provide you with feedback on your work and assignments, which will give you an indication of the progress you making in your studies.
+Throughout your course we will provide you with feedback on your work and assignments, which will give you an indication of the progress you are making in your studies.

 Studying Biomedical Sciences will develop your critical thinking and research skills, and prepare you to be competitive for entry into relevant postgraduate degree programmes.
 The degree also provides suitable training for direct employment in health-related industries and services (eg NHS, pharmaceutical companies).